-The D2d Recruitment and Retention subcommittee (RRSRRS) develops and oversees the recruitment and retention policies and procedures, evaluates recruitment and retention plans and monitors progress of recruitment and retention.
-The RRRS is accountable to the Steering Committee (SC).
+The D2d Recruitment and Retention subcommittee (RRS) develops and oversees the recruitment and retention policies and procedures, evaluates recruitment and retention plans and monitors progress of recruitment and retention.
+The RRS is accountable to the Steering Committee (SC).

 2. MEMBERSHIP